 Below are descriptions of our employment agreements with our Named Executive Officers.
 For a description of the severance pay and other benefits to be provided in connection with a termination of employment and/or change in control under the arrangements with our Named Executive Officers, please see "Potential Payments Upon Termination or Change in control" below.

 Laura Shawver, Ph.D.
 We entered into an employment agreement with Dr. Shawver in March 2020, as amended in May 2020, which governs the current terms of Dr. Shawver's employment with us.
-Pursuant to the agreement, Dr. Shawver is entitled to an initial annual base salary of \$450,000, is eligible to receive an annual performance bonus of up to 50% of her annual base salary, as determined by our Board of Directors, and was granted an option to purchase 780,803 shares of our common stock.
+Pursuant to the agreement, Dr. Shawver is entitled to an initial annual base salary of \$450,000 and is eligible to receive an annual performance bonus of up to 50% of her annual base salary, as determined by our Board of Directors.
 As mentioned above, as of December 3, 2020, Dr. Shawver was entitled to an annual base salary of \$530,000, which amount is subject to annual review by and at the sole discretion of our Board of Directors.
-In addition, pursuant to the terms of the agreement, Dr. Shawver received \$30,000 to assist in covering the cost she incurred in connection with moving expenses and the closing costs for the purchase of a new residence in the Seattle, Washington area and \$14,475 as travel and lodging reimbursement incurred prior to her relocation to the Seattle, Washington area.
 Dr. Shawver's employment is at will.